mokdevel/DarcMods/DarcMissions/README.md

-string info : See General parameters array<EMapDescriptorType> locationTypes : See Location parameters array<int> groupCount : See General parameters array<int> waypointRange : See Waypoint parameters DC_EWaypointGenerationType waypointGenType : See Waypoint parameters ROUTE : The patrol will go from posStart to posDestination.
+string info : See General parameters array<EMapDescriptorType> locationTypes : See Location parameters array<int> groupCount : See General parameters array<int> waypointRange : See Waypoint parameters.
+For patrols, the values should be quite big to have them move around the map.
+DC_EWaypointGenerationType waypointGenType : See Waypoint parameters
+  ROUTE : The patrol will go from posStart to posDestination.
 When destination has been reached, the patrol will LOITER.
   RADIUS, SCATTERED : The patrol will follow a path created with waypointRange starting from posStart. posDestination is ignored.